5had3z/torch-discounted-cumsum-nd/README.md

 To validate correctness of the inclusive-scan operation over multiple shapes and dimensions, the program is checked against a normal cumsum with gamma=1.
 To validate the gamma weighting is producing the correct result, the CUDA implementation is checked against the simpler CPU implementation.

-There is a CMakeLists that builds a standalone CUDA/C++ program to perform a simple profile on the operation with Nsight-Compute.
+There is a CMakeLists.txt that builds a standalone CUDA/C++ program to perform a simple profile on the operation with Nsight-Compute.
 This will inform how tweaks to the kernel impact performance and hopefully improve performance closer to memcpy speed.
+If PyTorch can't be found automatically by default os interpreter, like if its in some venv, you can manually set `-DTORCH_PATH:STRING=/path/to/venv/lib/python3.12/site-packages/torch`